IAnalyzeGenomes/IAnalyzeGenomes/README.md

 ### Hi there 👋

  - I am Amit (pronounced Ah-me-th), a bioinformatician working in a clinical genetics laboratory at Michigan Medicine.
-I digitally decode patient's DNA data (A's, T's, G's and C's) to find mistakes/erros that can help clinicians diagnose/treat their disease.
+I digitally decode patient's DNA data (A's, T's, G's and C's) to find mistakes/erros that can help clinicians diagnose/treat human disease, particularly rare genetic disorders and hereditary cancers.

  - I also like to call myself "Human Genome Informaticist" that is because ~99.9% of any two person's DNA is identical and my job is to identify remaining ~0.1% of regions in the patient's DNA and more specifically those regions that are responsible for their disease.